 - Private practice specialists with contractual agreements to provide certain services (anesthesiology, pathology, radiology) within the hospital may not accept the same plans.

-We encourage you to check with your insurance company if you have questions about insurance coverage.
+We encourage you to check with your insurance company, and/or physician arranging for hospital services, if you have questions about insurance coverage.
 Click here to view a list of Glens Falls Hospital Contracted Services.

 If you do not have health insurance, or face difficulties in paying your portion of a hospital bill, you may be eligible for assistance.
 To learn more, click here or contact our Financial Assistance Office at 518-926-5111.